thompgt/thompgt/README.md

 ## Hi there I'm Thomas👋

-I am currently an undergraduate student at NYU studying Computer and Data Science with a strong interest in machine learning,generative ai, and data engineering.
+I am currently an undergraduate student at NYU studying Computer and Data Science with a strong interest in machine learning, generative ai, and data engineering.
+I am a data-driven problem solver with a passion for building systems that produce meaningful impact.

 🛠️ Technical Skills